PR & Partnerships, SEO

 For example: The Keystone Group own a range of brands with each having its own page on the site.
 In this case, you would search for mentions of all individual brands owned by the Keystone Group.

-How to Prospect?
+How to prospect?

 There are a few ways to build a prospect list: